The Norwick Center for Digital Solutions (nCDS)

 - Metadata Creation

-nCDS creates descriptive and technical metadata for SMU Libraries Digital Collections, as documented in the nCDS Filenaming, Workflow, and Metadata Guidelines. nCDS’s cataloging guidelines -- which use the Dublin Core framework and customized fields mapped to Dublin Core for export purposes -- capture a full range of descriptive, technical, and administrative metadata. nCDS provides metadata consultations and tutorials upon request.
+nCDS creates descriptive and technical metadata for SMU Libraries Digital Collections, as documented in the Digital Collections Workflow and Metadata Guidelines. nCDS’s cataloging guidelines -- which use the Dublin Core framework and customized fields mapped to Dublin Core for export purposes -- capture a full range of descriptive, technical, and administrative metadata. nCDS provides metadata consultations and tutorials upon request.

 - Digital Collections

 nCDS creates and manages SMU Libraries Digital Collections using the CONTENTdm collections management software, which allows users to view image, document, and audio-visual files for a wide range of materials.
-60,000+ items in 60+ digital collections are available for viewing around the world.
+Over 75,000 items in 100 digital collections are available for viewing around the world.
+Information on monthly updates to the collections is available in the SMU Libraries blog. nCDS also provides support for the SMU Scholar institutional repository, which uses the Digital Commons software.

 - Digital Preservation

-nCDS’s Digital Preservation Program allows all files from our digitization projects and born-digital collections to be preserved in perpetuity following best practices.
-Files are stored following SMU Libraries’ Digital Preservation Policy on a secure digital archive server and backed up in two locations by SMU’s Office of Information Technology.
-Funding for a new digital preservation software, Rosetta, has been obtained, and all files will be added to SMU Libraries’ Rosetta-based digital archive when the software system is fully implemented.
-Funding has also been allocated for Amazon Glacier as a tertiary backup.
+nCDS’s Digital Preservation Program allows files from SMU’s digitization projects and born-digital collections to be preserved in perpetuity following best practices.
+Files are stored on SMU Libraries’ Rosetta software platform following SMU Libraries’ Digital Preservation Policy.
+Rosetta comprises a secure digital archive server that is backed up in two locations by SMU’s Office of Information Technology.
+Files are also being placed on Amazon Glacier as a tertiary backup.

 - Digital Humanities practicums